Basics First: An Introduction to Forex Signals

 If you are an ordinary independent investor, it’s unlikely that you have an in-depth knowledge of the foreign exchange (Forex or FX) market – and there’s a really good reason for that.
 Until recently, Forex was a trading market that was available only to large financial institutions, corporations, hedge funds, central banks and very wealthy individuals.
-Fortunately, it is now much easier for the average investor to leverage the power of the Internet and reliable online brokerage accounts to buy and sell currencies with the click of a mouse.

 - Leverage: Borrowed capital used to increase an investment’s potential return